Students outside the EU/EEA

 What can you be covered for?

-For students outside the EU/EEA, the rules on extended benefits apply.
+For students outside the EU/EEA, the rules on extended subsidisation apply.

 Example

 In connection with their daughter's hospital stay, Anders and Annette have incurred expenses for medical assistance and the hospital treatment.
-Coverage is provided for 75 percent of the expenses for medical assistance and the hospital expenses are covered in full.
+These expenses are covered according to the rules on extended subsidisation.

 4